the 7 most common mistakes made by startups

 2. You have chosen the wrong form of company

 Advising on the appropriate company form is not exactly easy.
 We often see advice for setting up a startup in a form that will be suitable not only initially, but also with regard to the intended growth of the company.
 This certainly has some merit, unless you have large capital and investors.
 However, starting a stock company if you are starting your project alone in your garage is definitely not the best idea.
 Remember that the more complex the form, the higher the cost of setting up and then also running it.
 A joint stock company is suitable for those who aim high and the prestige of the legal entity is also important.
 However, a multi-member management company, which is generally more complicated than other companies, is not a good place to start.
-On the other hand, a limited liability company or a public company is definitely a better option for aspiring small and medium entrepreneurs, especially in terms of cost.
+On the other hand, a limited liability company or a public company is definitely a better option for the budding small businessman, especially in terms of cost.

 Of course, there’s no shame in trying a sole proprietorship at the beginning, which allows you to save on taxes compared to a limited company.
 If your business goes well, you can add to the complexity by setting up a limited company or a public limited company.